amohapatra3/amohapatra3.github.io/website/docs/api-docs/data-types.md

 To call an Amazon Web Services (AWS) API, a customer passes a request.
 The API, in most cases, returns a JSON response.
 The request and response JSON bodies can contain complex objects comprised of multiple parameters.
 These complex structures are called **data types**.
 When documenting APIs at AWS, I was responsible for the descriptions of data types and their constituent parameters.
 The following example in my portfolio showcases how I handled descriptions for an Amazon ECS data type called `RestartPolicy`.

-For more information about Amazon ECS, see [Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html).
+For more information about Amazon ECS, see [What is Amazon ECS?](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html).

 ## The `RestartPolicy` data type